afrench/jrnl/README.md

 # Open tomorrow's jrnl file.
 	1) Wait until it's tomorrow.
-	2) Follow insturctions for "Open today's jrnl file.
+	2) Follow insturctions for "Open today's jrnl file."

 # Open yesterday's jrnl file.
 	Use some other software that does lots of things to .txt files.